ascontract/subscript/README.md

 * The `contracts` pallet requires smart contracts to be uploaded to the blockchain as a Wasm blob.
 * subscript is a smart contract language which targets the API exposed by `contracts`. subscript smart contracts are compiled to Wasm.

-## Collection of library of the subscript library
+## Collection of the subscript library

-[subscript/core](./core/README.md) includes contract library with essential core compoments implemented.
+[subscript/core](./core) includes contract library with essential core compoments implemented.
 Developers can use the `subscript/core` to interact with the host environment.
-It privide basic basic types, storage acceess and contract interface. for more detail, see the [core documents](./core/README.md).
+It privide basic basic types, storage acceess and contract interface. for more detail, see the [subscript/core doc](./core/README.md).

 the [example](./examples) directory provide some examples to demonstrate how to use the subscript library.
 The [Flipper contract](./examples/flipper) imports low-level api to interact with the contract node and